chwilliamson/Vizregress/readme.md

 The RGB region is configurable but defaults to FFFFD800.

 e.g. The colour FFD800 (like yellow) is the ignore zone.
 The zone below ignores the github stats bar.
-The stats can be testing using the selenium web driver.
 ![](https://raw.github.com/cwilliamson1980/Williamson.VDD/master/Williamson.VDD.Tests/Images/Github.Home.IgnoreSections.png?raw=true)

+The stats can be tested using the [Selenium Web Driver](http://seleniumhq.org/).

 ###Images currently have to be saved as png files
 This is the way it is for the moment.